thomaskarlrichter/MemberTrackPro/README.md

-The App is for supporting a therapeutic Community to assist with tools for recovery tracking
+The WebApp is for supporting a Therapeutic Community to assist with tools for recovery tracking.